terraform-ibm-modules/terraform-ibm-observability-agents/examples/basic/README.md

 # Log Analysis agent

+## Deprecated: Log Analysis

+**Important:** IBM Log Analysis will be discontinued on 30 March 2025 and replaced by IBM Cloud Logs.

 An end-to-end example that uses the module's default variable values.

 The example sets up the logging agent for [Kubernetes metadata filtering](https://github.com/logdna/logdna-agent-v2/blob/3.8/docs/KUBERNETES.md#configuration-for-kubernetes-metadata-filtering).